VincentK1991/VincentK1991.github.io/_posts/2026-4-14-enterprise-graph-part11-appendix-graph-sql-mapping.md

                   ex:worksIn
 ```

 Bob is now a structurally different node type (`ex:Manager`) with a different outgoing edge label (`ex:manages`).
 The `ex:role` property has been promoted from a plain data value into ontological class membership — meaning it is now encoded in the graph topology itself rather than stored as a property.
-A query that asks for all `schema:Person` nodes will silently exclude Bob, which is either the desired behavior or a subtle trap, depending on the use case.
+Because the ontology declares `ex:Manager rdfs:subClassOf schema:Person`, Ontop's OWL 2 QL reasoning automatically expands any query for `schema:Person` to include all subclasses — so Bob is returned alongside Alice and Carol when a SPARQL user queries for `schema:Person`.
+To retrieve only non-managers, an explicit `FILTER NOT EXISTS { ?emp a ex:Manager }` is required.

 **SPARQL & SQL Equivalents under Strategy B**